Sureniology/DanielMoraite.github.io/docs/eo-learn.md

 ## eo-learn

 I guess I have a thing for keeping up with the newest libraries and repositiories for manipumating data from more and more data intensive sources.
-Of course, I wouldn`t have had introduce you to them unless they aide and facilitate the application of machine learning to solve problems and find innovative solutions:
+Of course, I wouldn't have had introduce you to them unless they aide and facilitate the application of machine learning to solve problems and find innovative solutions:
   - efficiently handle big data      - handle different data sources and formats     - complete workflows
   - handle spatio-temporal data      - prototype, build and automate                 - deal with lack of training labels
   - create and validate machine learning applications                                - deal with missing data